geonmo/htcondorce_on_vagrant/README.md

 It also create databases and tables for apel parser.

-This ansible code did not have
+This ansible code has some bug to handle the databases.

+So, DO NOT RUN TWICE after services.
+It will clear all records at the table.